Services Contacts Free Consultation via WhatsApp

 Over years of work, we have seen hundreds of cases where people lost time and money due to mistakes that could have been avoided.
 Here are the most common ones.

-Mistake 1: Submitting to the wrong authority Many people go to the nearest registry office without checking whether it is competent to place an apostille.
+Mistake 1: Submitting to the wrong authority.
+Many people go to Glavarkhiv of Moscow, thinking that it apostilles ZAGS certificates.
+In fact, for Moscow certificates you need to contact the AIO of the Moscow ZAGS Directorate (Maly Kharitonyevsky Pereulok, 10).
 Solution: find out in advance exactly where to apply for a certificate issued by a specific registry office.

-Mistake 2: Document in poor condition Laminated, torn, stained certificates are not accepted.
+Mistake 2: Document in poor condition.
+Laminated, torn, stained certificates are not accepted.
+Lamination prevents identification of watermarks and the application of the apostille stamp.
 Solution: if the document is damaged, first get a duplicate.
 This can be done at any registry office, not just at the place of issuance.

-Mistake 5: Ignoring timelines Many people leave the paperwork until the last moment before departure.
+Mistake 4: Ignoring timelines.
+Many people leave the paperwork until the last moment before departure.
 Solution: start processing at least a month before the expected date of document use.
+Also consider the “freshness” period of the document (3–6 months for most countries).

 Frequently asked questions